On-demand Webinar: Is Your Business Tech Ready?

 I think there's a lot more control on the relationship from a risk perspective, but also from a very operational perspective with the client in this instance was always ahead of the game, always knew what was coming from a contract perspective, was never left to be very reactive to certain deadlines that might be met.
 So it was a great kind of selling point for the business really finding value from a tool rather than legal trying to push it as just an efficiency tool for them.
 So that was quite a unique use case.
 The second one that we thought we'd just discuss, and some people may be in this position where you already may have a provider, although may be something that you're already using, maybe it's not quite got the adoption that you maybe thought.
 So we've done this a number of times and I think the launch plan actually was born from this sort of scenario where communication about the why was absolutely imperative to this being successful.

 In this instance we took someone from essentially an all in one platform that hadn't really been adopted to the team's kind of chatbot approach, which I'll show you very briefly in a second.
 So the use cases here, it was probably rolled out to the wholesale team.
 It was actually one of these where it was kind of being switched off on the Friday night and essentially rolled out on the Monday.
-So you can imagine the sort of change management behavior in that scenario is probably a high chance it will fail if it's not managed properly.
+So you can imagine the sort of change management behaviour in that scenario is probably a high chance it will fail if it's not managed properly.
 So we had a lot of comms actually in advance of that, going back to Roisin's point earlier, there's a lot of education about why, about the importance really focusing on the use cases for sales in particular.
 But then there was other departments like CS and marketing and understanding the benefits to them and educating them before they even saw the tool.

 So they really got the context around why this was being done and then when it came to the sort of switchover from one system to the next, they didn't need to buy into the kind of reason, they were already bought in.
 They were actually really excited to get going because they saw the benefits for them personally.
 And then it came down to just how we actually trained them on the products.
 And we have product videos, we have workshops, we have webinars, we have a number of different ways that we can educate the person on how to use it.
 But just to illustrate and provide an example of how easy it is to use, we thought just put a little video of the team's chatbot.
 So some of you may have already seen this, this is more about the legal front door.
 So this is more about how in this instance we were able to get quite a number of a few hundred sales people being able to use the system to submit requests to legal.